Ferrariagustinpablo/Statistic-related-Python/README.md

 In this folder called "Statistic-related" I'm uploading analyses from datasets starting with EDA, simulation, test hypothesis, Confidence intervals and/or many other statistical computation, summarizes and plots.

-There are notebooks written in Python and others in R.
+These notebooks are written in Python.